Trek Gorilla Tours and Holiday Tours in Rwanda and Uganda

 Best Time for Gorilla Tours and What to Carry

-It is highly advisable to book gorilla permits in advance for both Rwanda and Uganda.
-Gorilla permits are in high demand, and the number of permits issued per day is limited to ensure the well-being of the gorillas and to manage visitor impact on their habitat.
+It is highly advisable to Book gorilla permits in advance for both Rwanda and Uganda, as they are in high demand.
+The number of permits issued each day is limited to ensure the well-being of the gorillas and manage visitor impact on their habitats.
+Securing your permits early not only guarantees your spot for this unforgettable experience but also allows you to plan your trek with Trek Gorilla Tours for a seamless adventure.

 Sturdy Hiking Boots